superlucky84/fp-pack/README.md

   `pipe` (sync) and `pipeAsync` (async) are the primary composition tools.
 All utilities are designed to work seamlessly in pipe chains.

 - **Pragmatic error handling**
-  The `SideEffect` pattern handles errors and side effects declaratively within pipes.
-Write normal functions that compose naturally—the pipe automatically short-circuits when it encounters a `SideEffect`, eliminating the need for wrapper types everywhere.
+  The `SideEffect` pattern handles errors and side effects declaratively in `pipeSideEffect`/`pipeAsyncSideEffect` pipelines.
+Write normal functions that compose naturally—these pipelines automatically short-circuit when they encounter a `SideEffect`, eliminating the need for wrapper types everywhere.

 - **Immutable & Pure by default**
   Core utilities avoid mutations and side effects.
 Any exception is explicitly named (e.g. `tap`, `log`).